Final report for FNE20-966

 Northern New England has a short growing season, and many small-scale farmers have low to no income over the winter months.
 Through this study we aim to determine the feasibility of growing microgreens in a modified cold storage room from October through April, when these rooms otherwise sit idle.
 As cold storage rooms are heavily insulated, and outfitted with electricity (typically air conditioning units are used to keep the space cool), minor modifications are required to make the space conducive to growing microgreens.
 By adding and/or modifying shelving, adding heat- space heater and heat mats- and lights, a small space can become productive.
 We propose to explore if modifying an existing cold storage room with supplemental heat and lights is conducive to growing microgreens through the coldest months of the year.
 Microgreens are popular with consumers and have proven to be a profitable crop for farmers when grown high tunnels, but heating high tunnels through the coldest months of the year can be costly.
 As most farms have cold storage rooms and microgreens can be grown under lights, modifying existing infrastructure could prove to have low startup costs and high income potential, contributing to overall farm viability.
 Having farm-generated income during the winter could decrease the need for farmers to seek off-farm employment and potentially keep employees year-round.

-As the growth of mold is of particular concern, we will sterilize growing trays with food grade hydrogen peroxide and white vinegar prior to filling with soil (following the National Organic Program list of allowed and prohibited substances).
-This step will be repeated after each harvest.
-We will address air circulation by including horizontal airflow fans to ensure good air flow.
-Additionally, we will seed microgreens in perforated trays and place them in Botanicare® 2 ft x 4 ft Rack Trays, which will allow us to water from below and reduce the chance of overwatering and damping off.
-We will also monitor humidity to maintain a 50% humidity level, and use a dehumidifier if levels rise above 50%.
-If, despite these preventative measures, mold should become an issue, we will use food grade hydrogen peroxide and white vinegar to treat mold on microgreens.
+As the growth of mold was of particular concern, we sterilized growing trays with food grade hydrogen peroxide and white vinegar prior to filling with soil (following the National Organic Program list of allowed and prohibited substances).
+This step was repeated after each harvest.
+We addressed air circulation by including 3 horizontal airflow fans to ensure good air flow.
+Additionally, we seeded microgreens in perforated trays and placed them in Botanicare® 2 ft x 4 ft Rack Trays, which allowed us to water from below and reduce the chance of overwatering and damping off.
+We top watered as needed (e.g., if the trays were unevenly dry and bottom watering would saturate the soil).
+We also monitored humidity to ensure humidity levels remained around 50% (regulated with a horizontal fan pulling in fresh, cold air from outside).
+We did not see mold forming anywhere inside the grow room.
+Some mold did appear around the door into the grow room—on the inside of the door frame—which did not affect microgreen production.

-We will measure the total cost of materials (setup: shelving, lights, heater, CoolBot Pro, and InkBird Temperature Controller; production: seeds, soil, and trays), electricity (heating, and lighting by kWh/treatment), and yield by variety.
-We will measure each item weekly, with one figure for setup cost.
+We measured the total cost of materials (setup: shelving, lights, heater, and InkBird Temperature Controller, thermometer and hygrometer, 10×20 trays, Botanicare trays), electricity (heating, and lighting by kWh), and yield by variety.
+We also measured each item for an average cost per variety (i.e., the cost from seeding to packaging), with one figure for start-up cost (Table 1).

 Education & Outreach Activities and Participation Summary

-To date, I have only given one farmer tour of the operation.
-I have developed newsletter content, which reaches an audience of 241, with an average 44.7% opens.
+To date, I have given two farmer tours of the operation and one tour with sustainable agriculture students from UNH.
+I have developed newsletter content, which reaches an audience of 241, with 44.7% open rate.
 The newsletter audience consists mostly of customers and a handful of local farmers.
-I have also posted several social media posts on Instagram where we have 590 followers, with 10-15% engagement.
+I have also posted several social media posts on Instagram where we have 590 followers, with a 10-15% engagement rate.
 Our Instagram account reaches more farmers across a larger geographic range than the newsletters.

-I will continue to update my audience via newsletter and social media, and work with UNH Cooperative Extension to host a tour of the operation specifically for farmers, either in person or virtual this March (2021).
+I will continue to update my audience via newsletter and social media, and work with UNH Cooperative Extension to host a tour of the operation specifically for farmers, either in person or virtual in 2021.

-At the conclusion of the study, I plan to work with UNH Cooperative Extension to develop a fact sheet about microgreen production in a modified cold storage and present at several farmer conferences.
+I developed a farmer fact sheet about microgreen production in a modified cold storage and plan to present findings at several farmer conferences in 2021/22.

 I gained skills around growing microgreens in a controlled environment, a new experience for me; my farming experience to date has been limited to outdoor growing during the spring, summer, and fall.
 Working with my Technical Advisors, I also learned new methods of calculating an enterprise budget.